JoseRoca/AfxNova/docs/Graphics /GdiPlus Classes/CGpEffect Class.md

 Sets the current values of the parameters of this **HueSaturationLightness** object.

 ```
-FUNCTION SetParameters (BYVAL uSize AS UINT PTR, BYVAL params AS ANY PTR) AS GpStatus
+FUNCTION SetParameters (BYVAL uSize AS UINT PTR, BYVAL params AS HueSaturationLightnessParams PTR) AS GpStatus
 FUNCTION SetParametes (BYVAL hueLevel AS INT_, BYVAL saturationLevel AS INT_, _
    BYVAL lightnessLevel AS INT_) AS GpStatus
 ```